simply-logical/simply-logical/paper/paper.md

 a web browser.
-This new version is more modular, easier to maintain and possible to split into custom teaching modules, in addition to being modern-looking, visually appealing and compatible with a range of (mobile) devices with varying screen sizes.
+This new version is more modular, easier to maintain and possible to split into custom teaching modules, in addition to being modern-looking, visually appealing and compatible with a range of (mobile) devices of varying screen sizes.

 # Artificial Intelligence and Logic Programming with Prolog #